Movie projector: 35 mm

 The most common film size for theatrical productions during the 20th century.
 In fact, the common 35 mm camera, developed by Leica, was designed to use this film stock and was originally intended to be used for test shots by movie directors and cinematographers.

 35 mm film is typically run vertically through the camera and projector.
-In the mid-1950s the VistaVision system presented wide screen movies in which the film moved horizontally, allowing much more film to be used for the image as this avoided the anamorphic reduction of the image to fit the frame width.
+In the mid-1950s the VistaVision system presented widescreen movies in which the film moved horizontally, allowing much more film to be used for the image as this avoided the anamorphic reduction of the image to fit the frame width.
 As this required specific projectors it was largely unsuccessful as a presentation method while remaining attractive as filming, intermediate, and source for production printing and as an intermediate step in special effects to avoid film granularity, although the latter is now supplanted by digital methods.

 70 mm

 High-end movie productions were often produced in this film gauge in the 1950s and 1960s and many very large screen theaters are still capable of projecting it in the 21st century.
 It is often referred to as 65/70, as the camera uses film 65 mm wide, but the projection prints are 70 mm wide.
-The extra five millimeters of film accommodated the soundtrack, usually a six track magnetic stripe.
-The most common theater installation would use dual gauge 35/70 mm projectors.
+The extra five millimeters of film accommodated the soundtrack, usually a six-track magnetic stripe.
+The most common theater installation would use dual-gauge 35/70 mm projectors.

 70 mm film is also used in both the flat and domed IMAX projection system.
 In IMAX the film is transported horizontally in the film gate, similar to VistaVision.

 Some productions intended for 35 mm anamorphic release were also released using 70 mm film stock.
-A 70 mm print made from a 35 mm negative is significantly better in appearance than an all-35 mm process, and allowed for a release with 6 track magnetic audio.
+A 70 mm print made from a 35 mm negative is significantly better in appearance than an all-35 mm process and allowed for a release with six-track magnetic audio.

 The advent of 35 mm prints with digital soundtracks in the 1990s largely supplanted the widespread release of the more expensive 70 mm prints.